Psy-Fer/bedpull/docs/src/paf-mode.md

 # PAF Mode

 PAF mode extracts sequences from a query FASTA using coordinates derived from a PAF (Pairwise mApping Format) alignment file.
-The typical use case is assembly-to-reference mapping: you have aligned an assembly to a reference with `minimap2`, you have a set of reference BED regions, and you want to pull out the corresponding assembly sequence — including any insertions the assembly carries within those regions.
+The typical use case is assembly-to-reference mapping: you have aligned an assembly to a reference with `minimap2`, you have a set of reference BED regions, and you want to pull out the corresponding assembly sequence, including any insertions the assembly carries within those regions.

 ## Requirements

 - A PAF file with the `cg:Z:` CIGAR tag.
 Produce this with `minimap2 -c` or `minimap2 --cs=long`.
 - The query FASTA (the assembly).
-If its `.fai` index is missing, bedpull builds it automatically the first time you run against that file — no `samtools` required.
+If its `.fai` index is missing, bedpull builds it automatically the first time you run against that file, so `samtools` is not required.

 `--partial` (see [BAM mode](./bam-mode.md#partial-overlaps)) is BAM/CRAM-only and errors if combined with `--paf`; PAF mode always extracts whatever portion of the region an overlapping alignment covers (see [Alignment coverage warnings](#alignment-coverage-warnings) below).